erdaltsksn/random/docs/random_letter_upper.md

 ## random letter upper

-Generates a random uppercase letter
+Generate a random uppercase letter

 ### Synopsis

-Generates a random uppercase latin letter in the range of A-Z.
+Generate a random uppercase latin letter in the range of A-Z.

 ```
 random letter upper [flags]